JetBrains/kotlin/GRADLE_PLUGIN.md

 It's possible to depend on a Kotlin/Native library published earlier in a maven repo.
 The plugin relies on Gradle's [metadata](https://github.com/gradle/gradle/blob/master/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md) support so the corresponding feature must be enabled.
-Add the following line in your `settings.gralde`:
+Add the following line in your `settings.gradle`:

 ````
 enableFeaturePreview('GRADLE_METADATA')